 At installation time, you can set default values for several of the replacement tags used in email templates.
-After you have completed the installation, you can also modify these values by using the User Application Configuration tool.
+After you have completed the installation, you can also modify these values by using the Configuration Update utility.

 1 Run the configupdate.sh script in the idm folder.